Process Correspondence - Medicare Compensation Recovery 011-15070000

 Missing or mismatch of injured person's details

-When there is a mismatch of information between the details submitted and Medicare records, Service Officers may need to issue the relevant missing information letter.
+When there is a mismatch between the details submitted and Medicare records, contact the injured person to confirm the correct details.
+If the contact attempt is unsuccessful, send a missing information letter.
+The Process page contains more details.

 Injured person's date of birth (DOB)

-Table 1 on the Process page has instructions for confirming the injured person's DOB and updating the Medicare record, if appropriate.
+The Process page contains instructions for confirming the injured person's DOB and updating the claim.

 Injured person's name different to Medicare record

-Each new claim registered or processed in MCRS is cross-checked with the injured person's Medicare record to make sure up to date information is used.
+Service Officers must cross-check each new claim registered or processed in MCRS, with the injured person's Medicare record to confirm the details are up to date.

-Correspondence might be received for a new or existing claim where the injured person or claimant's name on the document does not match the Medicare record.
-As an example, a family name has changed due to marriage.
+In some cases, the injured person or claimant's name on the claim correspondence will not match the Medicare record, for example, a family name has changed due to marriage.

 Name changes for family and domestic violence, etc

-If the injured person wants to update their name because of ongoing family and domestic violence, Services Officers can tell them:
+If the injured person wants to update their name because of ongoing family and domestic violence, tell them:

-• the agency can update the name to any previous name the customer has listed in the Medicare database
+- agency can update the name to any previous name the customer has listed in the Medicare database.
+They do not need any evidence for this type of update

 The Resources page has a link.